-If the governing body can continue to achieve its stated objectives/charitable purposes without the museum, the decision may need to look at alternative ways to fulfil them.
+If the governing body can continue to achieve its stated objectives/charitable purposes without the museum then they may need to look at alternative ways to fulfil them.
 In which case the governing body will continue to exist after the museum has closed.

 The trustees/directors of the governing body need to be fully aware of all their personal liabilities and risks.
 Depending on the constitutional form the level of these risks will vary.
 The governing body members should have been made aware of these liabilities and risks, via a regularly reviewed risk register, when they were inducted to their role.

-If the charitable governing body needs to be wound up or dissolved, OSCR’s consent is required.
-This is to ensure that any remaining assets are used for charitable purposes, as required by charity law, and that you have followed the clauses in your governing document.
+If the charitable governing body needs to be wound up or dissolved, then the Scottish Charity Regulator (OSCR) consent is required.
+This is to ensure that any remaining assets are used for charitable purposes, as required by charity law, and that clauses in your governing document have been followed.

 - Look at remaining assets